 Strategic Best Practices for 2026

-Selecting a tool is only the first step.
-To maximize your downloads, you must apply modern design psychology and ASO strategies.
-Here is how to use these tools effectively.
+Picking a tool is only the first step.
+To maximize downloads, you need to apply modern design psychology and ASO strategies.
+Here's how to use these tools effectively.

 Research consistently shows that users rarely scroll past the third screenshot.
 Your first three images must tell a complete story.